FAQs

 Click here to see a list of guide prices.

-If you are funding your treatment privately, it is possible to arrange an appointment with your preferred consultant without the need for a referral from your GP.
-Some consultants prefer a GP referral as this will provide details about your current condition and medical history.
+Yes, if you’re funding your treatment privately, you can book an appointment directly with your chosen consultant – you don’t need a referral from your GP.
+However, some consultants may prefer to have a referral as it provides important details about your condition and medical history.

-For self-funded treatment enquiries, please contact us to understand the cost of your treatment and discuss the process of transitioning from NHS to private care.
-It's worth noting that some NHS consultants also practice privately at Sulis Hospital, which might enable you to continue your care with the same consultant.
+For self-funded treatment enquiries, please contact us to discuss the cost of your treatment and the process of moving from NHS to private care.
+In some cases, NHS consultants also practice privately at Sulis Hospital.
+This may allow you to continue seeing the same specialist.

 If you have private health insurance you will need your GP referral to claim on your insurance.
 The referral can be made by a Sulis private GP.